ordercloud-api/headstart/src/Middleware/integrations/ordercloud.integrations.avalara/README.md

 **OrderCloud Side -** This integration should be triggered by the **`OrderCalculate`** Checkout Integration Event.
 Learn more about [checkout integration events](https://ordercloud.io/knowledge-base/order-checkout-integration);

-## Commited Transactions
+## Committed Transactions
-A taxable transaction is commited to avalara asynchronously shortly following order submit.
+A taxable transaction is committed to avalara asynchronously shortly following order submit.
 This enables businesses to easily file sales tax returns.
-OrderCloud guareentees the submitted order details provided will be unchanged since the most recent tax estimate displayed to the user.
+OrderCloud guarantees the submitted order details provided will be unchanged since the most recent tax estimate displayed to the user.

 **Avalara Side -** Commit a transaction in Avalara by calling the  [create transaction endpoint](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction) with `type` set to `SalesInvoice`.